jax-ml/jax/docs/301/cookbook.md

 print(f_jvp(v2))
 ```

-Besides the efficiency, `linearize` gives us a clean way to think about reverse-mode.
-The function `f_jvp` is guaranteed to be *linear*, and a linear function can be transposed — JAX exposes that operation as `jax.linear_transpose`.
-Reverse-mode is literally the composition of the two: linearize the function at $x$, then transpose the resulting linear map:
+Besides the efficiency, `linearize` gives us a way to think about reverse-mode.
+The function `f_jvp` is guaranteed to be *linear*, and a linear function can be transposed (JAX exposes that operation as `jax.linear_transpose`).
+Reverse-mode is the composition of the two: linearize the function at $x$, then transpose the resulting linear map:

 ```{code-cell}
 from jax import linear_transpose, vjp